Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/😤 Number, Data and Math in Digital Systems/Data Representations & Storage in CS.md

 a stack cannot be accessed randomly, which makes it difficult to generate efficient code.
 In addition, the stack becomes a bottleneck during execution.

 #### 2️⃣ Accumulator Architecture
+Accumulator architectures such as MARIE, with one operand implicitly in the accumulator, minimize the internal complexity of the machine and allow for very short instructions.
+But because the accumulator is only temporary storage, memory traffic is very high.

 #### 3️⃣ GPR (General Purpose Register) Architecture

+> ❗❗ Two characters concern GPR metrics the most: instruction length & instruction address modes.
+>
+> ↗ [Instruction Formats /Instruction length](../Computer%20Organization%20&%20Architecture/🗣️%20Instruction%20Set%20Architecture%20(ISA)/📌%20ISA%20Basics/Instruction%20Formats.md)
+> ↗ [Addressing /Address modes](../Computer%20Organization%20&%20Architecture/🗣️%20Instruction%20Set%20Architecture%20(ISA)/📌%20ISA%20Basics/Addressing.md)

+General-purpose register architectures, which use sets of general-purpose registers, are the most widely accepted models for machine architectures today.

+**pros**
+These register sets are faster than memory and easy for compilers to deal with, and they can be used very effectively and efficiently.
+In addition, hardware prices have decreased significantly, making it possible to add a large number of registers at a minimal cost.
+**cons**
+However, because all operands must be named, using registers results in longer instructions, causing longer fetch and decode times.
+(A very important goal for ISA designers is short instructions.)
+Designers choosing an ISA must decide which will work best in a particular environment and examine the trade-offs carefully.

+> If memory access is fast, a stack-based design may be a good idea; if memory is slow, it is often better to use registers.
+These are the reasons most computers over the past 10 years have been general-register based.

 ##### Memory-Memory
+Memory-memory architectures may have two or three operands in memory, allowing an instruction to perform an operation without requiring any operand to be in a register.

 ##### Memory-Register
+Register-memory architectures require a mix, where at least one operand is in a register and one is in memory.

 ##### Load-Store (Register-Register)
+Load-store architectures require data to be moved into registers before any operations on those data are performed.